Hinata-Ishizawa/laborder4/README.md

 `laborder4` writes these to output/config.ini and refer this file.

-`laborder4` searches goods information in 消耗品価格表.xlsx, writes an email message for ordering, and summarizes order information in
+`laborder4` searches goods information in 消耗品価格表.xlsx, writes an email message for ordering, and summarizes order information in order_info.xlsx.